-The Client Reference Group members share their knowledge and / or lived experience of matters related to their portfolios.
-The individual group members provide advice and feedback regarding Vision Australia Limited's program initiatives.
-They may identify issues related to their portfolios upon which Vision Australia Limited may seek further community opinion (through the Client Insights team).
-They also may provide new ideas arising from their contacts and expertise.
+The Client Reference Group members share their knowledge and / or lived experience of matters related to vision loss and blindness.
+The individual group members provide advice and feedback regarding Vision Australia Limited's program initiatives and are actively involved in strategic projects and key activities which may create, change or impact services.
+They may identify issues from time to time which Vision Australia Limited may seek further community opinion on (through the Client Insights team).
+They also may provide new ideas arising from their contacts and expertise gathered across the broader blindness community.

 Client Reference Group members are able to analyse and consider reports and papers provided by Vision Australia Limited.
 Group members are also able to inform Vision Australia Limited of the concerns and interests of the blindness and low vision community.
-The Group usually meets with Vision Australia's Board of Directors twice a year, and with the Board Chair and Client Services Committee Chair at least twice a year by teleconference.
+The Group usually meets with Vision Australia's Board of Directors twice a year, and with the Client Services Committee Chair monthly by videoconference.